BookThinkers/BookThinkers/index.md

 ## What Did We Aim To Build?
 ### Overall
 Deliver an intuitive web-app and native iOS App equipped to serve four core functions for book lovers.
 1. Maintain a personal bookshelf.
-Track the books you've read and enter reviews and notes about key learnings from each book.
+Track the books you've read and enter notes about key learnings from each book.
 2. Socialize with other booklovers.
 Add friends.
-Follow book influencers and read their activity.
+Follow book lovers and read their activity.
-3. Create a reminder based retention system to periodicially notify you to reread your book notes to assist with long-term retention.
+3. Create a reminder based retention system to periodicially notify you to reread your book notes to assist with long-term memory.
 4. Gamify the app with badges.

 Implement the necessary functions for administration of the application.